cpautist/ii-agent/README.md

 ### Timeout Handling

 Each tool call now respects a timeout (default 180&nbsp;seconds).
-When a tool takes too long, the agent inserts `Tool execution timed out.` and returns control.
+When a tool takes too long, the agent inserts `⚠️ Research timed out after 180 seconds.` and returns control.
 This behaviour is implemented in `FunctionCallAgent`.

 ### UI Toggle Behaviour